 Packed with veggies and flavoured with herbs and bacon, this crustless paleo zucchini carrot quiche makes an easy weeknight meal.
-It's also a brunch favourite!
+Made with bacon and eggs, carrots, zucchini and herbs, this gluten-free zucchini quiche is also a brunch favourite!

-This dairy-free quiche is crustless and you won't miss that flaky pastry crust one little bit.
+This dairy-free quiche is made without a crust.
+You won't miss that flaky pastry crust one little bit!
 It's grain-free, gluten-free and stuffed with veggies and herbs.
 It's made with zucchini!

 Zucchini, that wonder squash that delivers a host of vitamins and minerals (including magnesium, something that I'm always seeking to help with calcium absorption).
 And if you're wondering just how healthy zucchini is, check this article 9 Impressive Health Reasons to Eat More Zucchini — A Nutrient-Dense Food.